larsks-packages/librem/README.md

-This `README` was generated automatically using `rpm-build-readme` at Sat Sep 28 22:15:46 EDT 2013.
+This `README` was generated automatically using `rpm-update-readme` at Sun Sep 29 09:17:08 EDT 2013.

 Packages built by this spec file
 ================================

-rem
+librem
 -------------------------------------

 Librem is a portable and generic library for real-time audio and video